Chapter 2 : Strangers With Cigarettes

 “Andromeda Black!” came the voice that made her internally groan.

-Marcy Cartier was the most temperamental woman Andromeda had ever met, besides her sister Bellatrix, of course.
-With her deep black hair and piercing grey eyes, she could petrify anyone who struck her way.
+Marcy Cartier was the most temperamental woman Andromeda had ever met, apart from her own sister Bellatrix, of course.
+With her deep black hair and piercing grey eyes, Marcy could turn you to stone, which Andromeda had a feeling was about to happen to her.

 Andromeda held up her hand, her mouth still full from the bite she had just taken.